asif-kamal/asif-kamal.github.io/_posts/2020-10-03-rails_app_zoo_app.markdown

 ![Using animal_reports_path](https://i.ibb.co/R43WCc7/Screen-Shot-2020-10-03-at-8-06-39-AM.png)

 Not worrying too much on looks I worked mainly on getting the create action working in harmony with my views.
 I would say this project was not too difficult when you know what to prioritize versus not knowing.
-I enjoyed working through the Rails module and I would say I definitely have a greater grasp on how things work :)
+I enjoyed working through the Rails module and I would say I definitely have a greater grasp on how things work.